 - 1/2 teaspoon black pepper

-- Kosher or sea salt to taste
+- kosher or sea salt to taste

-- 1 cup frozen green peas
+- 1 cup green peas frozen

-- 1 teaspoon seafood seasoning (click for recipe)
+- 1 teaspoon seafood seasoning click for recipe

-While preparing quinoa, sprinkle shrimp with a pinch of salt and seafood seasoning.
+- While preparing quinoa, sprinkle shrimp with a pinch of salt and seafood seasoning.
 Refrigerate until ready to use.

-In a large skillet, heat oil to medium-low and sauté onions until tender, about 5 minutes.
+- In a large skillet, heat oil to medium-low and sauté onions until tender, about 5 minutes.
 Add sliced bell pepper strips and sauté an additional 4 minutes.
 Add garlic and sauté 1 minute.
-Add quinoa, chicken broth, red pepper flakes, bay leaves, saffron, paprika, black pepper and salt.
+Add quinoa, chicken broth, red pepper flakes, bay leaves, saffron, paprika, black pepper, and salt.
 Cover and bring to a boil, reduce heat to a low boil, and continuing cooking approximately 10 minutes or until most of the liquid has been absorbed.

-Add sun-dried tomatoes, peas and shrimp, cover and continuing cooking 5 minutes.
+- Add sun-dried tomatoes, peas and shrimp, cover and continuing cooking 5 minutes.
 Remove from heat, leave covered and allow to set 10 minutes.
 Remove the bay leaf and serve.